4s3ti/IPBL/README.md

 IPBL, as is, should work with any distro, however it as only been tested on Arch Linux.
 I will keep this information updated as I test the script in other distros.

-Tested and working on: Arch Linux, CentOS, Ubuntu
+Tested and working: Arch Linux, CentOS, Ubuntu

 # Dependencies